-While American driving conditions don't include the high-speed challenges of the German Autobahn, Chrysler and Ford Motor Company joined their European colleagues in 2005 by recommending that tires installed as Original Equipment be replaced after six years of service.
-(General Motors declined to offer a recommendation until a more scientific analysis of driving conditions and tire aging could be completed).
+While American driving conditions don't include the high-speed challenges of the German Autobahn, Chrysler, Ford Motor Company and General Motors have joined their European colleagues by recommending that tires installed as Original Equipment be replaced after six years of service.

 It is important to take into account Original Equipment tires are mounted on wheels and put into service right after being received by vehicle manufacturers, so their calendar age begins immediately.
 However the same cannot be said of tires properly stored in a tire manufacturers' warehouse or in Tire Rack distribution centers before they go into service.
 Properly stored tires that are protected from the elements and not mounted on a wheel age very slowly before they are mounted and put into service.

 Our experience has been that when properly stored and cared for, most street tires have a useful life in service of between six to ten years.
 And while part of that time is spent as the tire travels from the manufacturing plant to the manufacturer's distribution center, to the retailer and to you, the remainder is the time it spends on your vehicle.

 Most Popular LinksAir Pressure - Correct, Underinflated and Overinflated